 How do I rehydrate my beard?

-Rehydration starts with the skin, not the hair.
-Use a gentle wash, avoid hot water, and apply beard oil directly to the skin beneath the beard.
-Hydrated skin sheds less and supports a healthier-looking beard overall.
+Use a gentle beard wash, avoid hot water, and apply beard oil directly into the skin using your fingertips.
+Hydrated skin sheds less and supports a healthier-looking mane.

 Should I see a doctor for beard flakes?

-If flakes are persistent, itchy, red, or spreading beyond the beard, medical advice is appropriate.
 If there’s no itch or irritation, the issue is usually non-medical and responds well to routine grooming adjustments.

 Beard flakes without itch aren’t a mystery.
 They’re feedback.